BVLC/caffe/docs/installation.md

 **Note** that in order to build the caffe python wrappers you must install boost using the --with-python option:

     brew install --build-from-source --with-python --fresh -vd boost

+**Note** that Homebrew maintains itself as a separate git repository and making the above `brew edit FORMULA` changes will change files in your local copy of homebrew's master branch.
+By default, this will prevent you from updating Homebrew using `brew update`, as you will get an error message like the following:

+    $ brew update
+    error: Your local changes to the following files would be overwritten by merge:
+      Library/Formula/lmdb.rb
+    Please, commit your changes or stash them before you can merge.
+    Aborting
+    Error: Failure while executing: git pull -q origin refs/heads/master:refs/remotes/origin/master

+One solution is to commit your changes to a separate Homebrew branch, run `brew update`, and rebase your changes onto the updated master, as follows:

+    cd /usr/local
+    git checkout -b caffe
+    git add .
+    git commit -m "Update Caffe dependencies to use libstdc++" git checkout master
+    brew update
+    git rebase master caffe
+    # Resolve any merge conflicts here
+    git checkout caffe

+At this point, you should be running the latest Homebrew packages and your Caffe-related modifications will remain in place.
+You may still get the following error:

+    $ brew update
+    error: Your local changes to the following files would be overwritten by merge: opencv.rb
+    Please, commit your changes or stash them before you can merge.
+    Aborting
+    Error: Failed to update tap: homebrew/science

+but non-OpenCV packages will still update as expected.

 #### Windows